Boiling Spring Lakes, North Carolina

 Boiling Spring Lakes is a city in Brunswick County, North Carolina, United States.
 The population was 5,943 at the 2020 census, up from 5,372 in 2010.

 History

 Boiling Spring Lakes was incorporated as a town in 1961.

+The town derives its name from the nearly 50 springs and lakes in the area.
+The main spring, Boiling Spring, discharges approximately 43 millions gallons of water per day.

-In 2018 Hurricane Florence damaged roads in Boiling Spring Lakes and destroyed four dams.
-FEMA money has been used to repair these.
+In 2018 Hurricane Florence damaged roads in Boiling Spring Lakes and destroyed the dam holding back the main lake in the area.
+FEMA money has been allotted to repair this.
+As of June 2024, construction is under way to make these repairs.